Unit prefix: Binary prefixes

 A binary prefix indicates multiplication by a power of two.
 The tenth power of 2 (210) has the value 1024, which is close to 1000.
 This has prompted the use of the metric prefixes kilo, mega, and giga to also denote the powers of 1024 which is common in information technology with the unit of digital information, the byte.

 Units of information are not covered in the International System of Units.
 Computer professionals have historically used the same spelling, pronunciation and symbols for the binary series in the description of computer memory, although the symbol for kilo is often capitalised.
 For example, in citations of main memory or RAM capacity, kilobyte, megabyte and gigabyte customarily mean 1024 (210), 1048576 (220) and 1073741824 (230) bytes respectively.

-In the specifications of hard disk drive capacities and network transmission bit rates, on the other hand, decimal prefixes, consistent with the metric system, are used.
+In the specifications of hard disk drive capacities and network transmission bit rates, decimal prefixes are used.
 For example, a 500-gigabyte hard drive holds 500 billion bytes, and a 100-megabit-per-second Ethernet connection transfers data at 100 million bits per second.
-The ambiguity has led to some confusion and even of lawsuits from purchasers who were expecting 220 or 230 and considered themselves shortchanged by the seller. (see Orin Safier v.
+The ambiguity has led to some confusion and even lawsuits from purchasers who were expecting 220 or 230 and considered themselves shortchanged by the seller. (see Orin Safier v.
 Western Digital Corporation and Cho v.
 Seagate Technology (US) Holdings, Inc.).
 To protect themselves, some sellers write out the full term as "1000000".

 With the aim of avoiding ambiguity the International Electrotechnical Commission (IEC) adopted new binary prefixes in 1998 (IEC 80000-13:2008 formerly subclauses 3.8 and 3.9 of IEC 60027-2:2005).
 Each binary prefix is formed from the first syllable of the decimal prefix with the similar value, and the syllable "bi".
 The symbols are the decimal symbol, always capitalised, followed by the letter "i".
 According to these standards, kilo, mega, giga, et seq. should only be used in the decimal sense, even when referring to data storage capacities: kilobyte and megabyte denote one thousand and one million bytes respectively (consistent with the metric system), while terms such as kibibyte, mebibyte and gibibyte, with symbols KiB, MiB and GiB, denote 210, 220 and 230 bytes respectively.